ros-tooling/community/README.md

 When adopting a subproject, the WG agrees that a specific set of criteria will be maintained by the WG.

 These criteria are:
-* Build passes against ROS2 master
+* Build passes against ROS 2 master
-* The ROS2 standard linter set is enabled and adhered to
+* The ROS 2 standard linter set is enabled and adhered to
 * Builds have 0 warnings
 * Quality builds are green (address sanitizer, thread sanitizer, clang thread safety analysis)
 * Test suite passes